oakkitten/anki-wallpaper/anki_wallpaper/config.md

 By default, wallpapers will be anchored by the centre, that is, the center of the wallpaper will be in the center of the window.
-You can change anchoring by putting any of the following in the file name:
+You can change anchoring by putting a combination of the following in the file name:
 <key>&nbsp;`center`&nbsp;</key>,
 <key>&nbsp;`top`&nbsp;</key>,
 <key>&nbsp;`left`&nbsp;</key>,